Kidnapping of Phang Tee Wah: Ibrahim's appeal

 On 19 October 1993, two months after the death of Liow Han Heng, his 54-year-old accomplice Ibrahim bin Masod alone appealed to overturn his conviction and sentence, but the Court of Appeal dismissed his appeal on 11 November 1993.

 The three Judges of Appeal - M Karthigesu, Goh Joon Seng and Chao Hick Tin - deemed that Ibrahim was an active party to Liow's abduction even though he may play a smaller role than Liow, who committed premeditated murder.
 They referred to his actions of him driving the get-away car, his luring of Phang to meet with the two men, disposing of Phang's corpse, calling Phang's family for ransom, and even stole Phang's watch to sell for money, which painted him as a willing party of abetment to Liow's crime, and they had no doubt that the strangulation of Phang was facilitated in furtherance of the common intention shared by both Ibrahim and Liow to kidnap Phang, and therefore Ibrahim should bear the full consequences of his abetment to the kidnapping and murder of Phang.
 As such, the death sentence of Ibrahim was upheld through the dismissal of his appeal.

-Subsequently, then President of Singapore Ong Teng Cheong also refused to commute Ibrahim's sentence to life imprisonment and thus rejected Ibrahim's plea for clemency.
+Subsequently, then President of Singapore Ong Teng Cheong also declined to commute Ibrahim's sentence to life imprisonment and thus rejected Ibrahim's plea for clemency.